 where Pin and Pout refer to the optical power going into and coming out of the fiber.
 The table below shows the power typically lost in a fiber for several values of attenuation in decibels.

-The attenuation of an optical fiber is wavelength dependent.
-At the extremes of the transmission curve, multiphoton absorption predominates.
-Attenuation is usually expressed in dB/km at a specific wavelength.
+Fiber attenuation is expressed in dB/km at a specific wavelength since it is wavelength dependent.
+To fully describe the dependence, an attenuation spectrum is commonly used.
 Typical values range from 10 dB/km for step-index fibers at 850 nm to a few tenths of a dB/km for single-mode fibers at 1550 nm.

 Figure 4.
 Numerical aperture depends on the angle at which rays enter the fiber and on the diameter of the fiber’s core.